DOJ reveals striking details of riot arrests, including helicopter laser strikes and precinct arson

 OBAMA'S AG LORETTA LYNCH COMES IN TO INVESTIGATE NYPD

-In Utah, 26-year-old Jackson Stuart Tamowski Patton of Salt Lake City stands accused of setting fire to a Salt Lake City Police Department vehicle during protests.
-In Baton Rouge, La., Terry Lemond Dorsey, Kenyatta Sheire Huggins, and Shamyrin Djhodi Johnson were booked in the arsons of area businesses.

 Fox News has reported that Salmah Rizvi, an associate at the law firm Ropes & Gray and a former Obama administration intelligence official, had bailed out one of the alleged bombers.

 But both Mattis and Rahman were returned to custody by an appellate court soon afterward.

 As the DOJ moved to prosecute alleged rioters, New York state officials announced Wednesday that Loretta Lynch, who served as attorney general in President Obama's administration from 2015 to 2017, will "help guide and support" authorities' ongoing investigation into the NYPD's interactions with the public in the wake of the Floyd protests.